The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 - Jakob Nielsen in Accessibility Is Not Enough November 20, 2005

 Always perform manual testing.
-Automated testing has it's value but it should never be performed alone.
+Automated testing has its value but it should never be performed alone.

 If you can't teach something to a 6-year-old, that means you don't really understand it.